 “As we began adding different sources to MoDEx, we realized how important open architecture was,” says Crawford.
-“We needed a data integration platform that could provide rapid deployment of new data sources, regardless of the database engine, standard or system.
+“We needed a data aggregation and integration platform that could provide rapid deployment of new data sources, regardless of the database engine, standard or system.
 “In 2010 we brought in CODY Systems and asked how they could help us get MoDEx on the right track.”
 CODY came to the table with years of experience dealing with disparate data source integration across the country.

-CODY’s approach recommended decoupling the data integration platform from the end user tool(s) and establishing a separate MoDEx Core for the synchronization, segregation, federated query, and dissemination of MoDEx data to any end-user tools that the State wished to use.
+CODY’s approach recommended decoupling the data integration platform from the end user tool(s) and establishing a separate MoDEx Core for the synchronization, segregation, federated query, and dissemination of MoDEx data to any end-user tools and/or destinations that the State wished to use.
 This fresh design concept was ultimately implemented and allows the use of different end user tools and sharing of MoDEx information with other systems, without changing the source data or impacting the source systems.
 Crawford describes it as “jacking up the house and laying a new foundation, without knocking over a lamp!”